 - Naughton, The Chinese Economy: Adaptation and Growth , p.
 72. ↩

 - A free-rider problem occurs whenever someone’s rewards are independent of his effort.
 The effort expended by peasants working in a collective did not affect their material rewards, so they were inclined to conserve their energy.
 A principal-agent problem occurs when a manager is able to act in ways that advance his interests rather than those of his superiors.
 The managers of a collective controlled work assignments, housing and the allocation of food, giving them ample scope for nepotism and favouritism.
-Yang Jisheng has observed that cadres did not starve during famines. ↩
+Yang Jisheng has observed that managers did not starve during famines. ↩

 - Naughton, The Chinese Economy: Adaptation and Growth, pp. 266-7. ↩

 - Yang Jisheng, Tombstone: The Great Chinese Famine, 1958-1962, p.
 441. ↩

 - At the time of his purging, Liu had been the third most powerful man in China, and had been seen as the eventual successor to Mao.
 Deng had been vice-premier, second to premier Zhou Enlai. ↩

 - Kroeber, China’s Economy: What Everyone Needs to Know, p.
 50. ↩

 - The number of labour days per hectare planted in rice fell from 908 in 1978, to 643 in 1985, 178 in 2004, and 93 in 2015.
 The number of labour days per hectare planted in wheat fell from 461 in 1978, to 218 in 1985, 122 in 2004, and 70 in 2015.
 (Naughton, The Chinese Economy: Adaptation and Growth, p.
 269. ↩